nucleome/Tutorial-SingeCellHiC/README.md

 - Juicer Tools ([https://github.com/aidenlab/juicer/wiki/Download](https://github.com/aidenlab/juicer/wiki/Download)), this tutorial is tested under Juicer Tool version 1.22.01
 - fetchChromSizes and bedToBigBed (you can install these binaries built from [http://hgdownload.cse.ucsc.edu/admin/exe/](http://hgdownload.cse.ucsc.edu/admin/exe/), we also provided them in the `scripts` folder (e.g., `UCSC_Linux`)
 - nucleserver ([https://github.com/nucleome/nucleserver](https://github.com/nucleome/nucleserver)), this tutorial is tested under nucleserver version 0.2.6

+Most of tools except for the Juicer Tools, fetchChromSizes, and bedToBigBed should be pre-installed for most Linux distributions.
+For macOS, you can get that information by typing `set | grep "MACHTYPE"` in the terminal.
+Here, we download nucleserver and put it under the `scripts` folder.

 > Tips: In macOS, you can open terminal by clicking the Launchpad icon in the Dock, typing terminal in the search field, then click `Terminal`.